KristianCrosby/Engl350/_posts/2021-04-23-Reflection.md

  ![XML Code](https://KristianCrosby.github.io/KristianCrosby350/images/theyellowwallpaper.jpg)

   It introduced me to a new front-end web development language.
 Another aspect I really liked about the course was GitHub.
 While I’ve used it in other courses DH was the last course I expected it to appear again.
 It actually showed me newer ways to use the site aside from pushing and pulling code from repositories.
 Overall this process and class as a whole was a nice experience.
 I enjoyed this course and what it was about after practically going into the course blind.
+I would generally recommend this course for anyone who wants to develop a new skill, or try something a little different from the average writing intensive.